FDio/csit/docs/report/introduction/introduction.rst

 ============

-FD.io |csit-release| report contains system performance and functional testing data of |vpp-release|.

-`PDF version of this report`_ is also available for download.
+FD.io |csit-release| report contains system performance and functional testing data of |vpp-release|. `PDF version of this report`_ is available for download.

 |csit-release| report is structured as follows: